eugnsp/library/index.md

 *Arthur O'Dwyer* @ C++Now (2018)

 > C++17 introduced the `std::pmr` framework.
-In this framework, a `std::pmr::polymorphic_allocator<T>` holds a pointer to a `std::pmr::memory_resource`.
+In this framework, a `std::pmr::polymorphic_allocator&lt;T&gt;` holds a pointer to a `std::pmr::memory_resource`.
 The memory resource is in charge of managing and organizing the heap itself, and the allocator object is just a thin "handle" pointing to the memory resource.
 This is not just a convenient implementation strategy for `std::pmr`!
 Rather, this elucidates the true meaning of the Allocator concept which has existed, unchanged, since C++98.
-An Allocator is a handle to a MemoryResource.
-Even `std::allocator` can – and should – be viewed as a handle to a global singleton "heap", and not as a MemoryResource in its own right.
+An Allocator <b>is</b> a handle to a MemoryResource.
+Even `std::allocator` can &ndash; and should &ndash; be viewed as a handle to a global singleton "heap", and not as a MemoryResource in its own right.
 From this core insight we derive many corollaries, such as the need for allocator types to be lightweight and efficiently copyable, the fundamental impossibility of implementing an "in-place" `std::vector` via stupid allocator tricks, and the philosophical underpinnings of "rebinding."
 We'll show at least two non-standard examples of types modeling Allocator that act as different kinds of handles to heaps: a `shmem_allocator` that holds a `shmem_ptr` to a memory resource, and a `shutdown_safe_allocator` that holds a `weak_ptr` to a memory resource.
-We'll discuss what we can expect from a "moved-from" allocator object, relate the notion of "handle" to neighboring notions such as "façade" and "adaptor", and suggest similarities between "allocator/heap" and "executor/execution-context".
+We'll discuss what we can expect from a "moved-from" allocator object, relate the notion of "handle" to neighboring notions such as "fa&ccedil;ade" and "adaptor", and suggest similarities between "allocator/heap" and "executor/execution-context".

 [Watch at YouTube](https://www.youtube.com/watch?v=0MdSJsCTRkY)